-- 3.6.6.1 Each prohibited area, restricted area, or danger area established by a State shall, upon initial establishment, be given an identification and full details shall be promulgated (see ENR 5.1 of Appendix 1). - 3.6.6.2 The identification so assigned shall be used to identify the area in all subsequent notifications pertaining to that area. - 3.6.6.3 The identification shall be composed of a group of letters and figures as follows: - a) nationality letters for location indicators assigned to the State or territory which has established the airspace; - b) a letter P for prohibited area, R for restricted area and D for danger area as appropriate; - c) a number, unduplicated within the State or territory concerned. - Note.
-Nationality letters are those contained in Location Indicators (Doc 7910). - 3.6.6.4 To avoid confusion, identification numbers shall not be reused for a period of at least one year after cancellation of the area to which they refer. - 3.6.6.5 Recommendation.
+3.6.6.2 The identification so assigned shall be used to identify the area in all subsequent notifications pertaining to that area.

+- 3.6.6.3 The identification shall be composed of a group of letters and figures as follows:

+b) a letter P for prohibited area, R for restricted area and D for danger area as appropriate;

+c) a number, unduplicated within the State or territory concerned.

+- Note.- Nationality letters are those contained in Location Indicators (Doc 7910).

+3.6.6.5 Recommendation.
 When a prohibited, restricted or danger area is established, the area should be as small as practicable and be contained within simple geometrical limits, so as to permit ease of reference by all concerned.